LauraBeatris/amazon-next/README.md

 # :bug: Issues

 Feel free to **file a new issue** with a respective title and description on the the [Amazon Next](https://github.com/LauraBeatris/amazon-next/issues) repository.
-If you already found a solution to your problem, **i would love to review your pull request**!
+If you already found a solution to your problem, **I would love to review your pull request**!
 Have a look at our [contribution guidelines](https://github.com/LauraBeatris/amazon-next/blob/master/CONTRIBUTING.md) to find out about the coding standards.

 # :tada: Contributing